Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

     ---- #PasswordAuthentication yes
     ++++ PasswordAuthentication no

-Run the following command.
+Run the following command on the server.

     $ sudo /etc/init.d/ssh restart

-Disconnect from the server.
-Run the following commands on your laptop.
+Run the following commands from your laptop.
+Do so from a folder containing your private key.

-    $ cp somewhere/id_rsa ~/.ssh
+    $ cp id_rsa ~/.ssh
     $ chmod 600 ~/.ssh/id_rsa

-Create the following file.

-    ~/.ssh/config

-With the following content.

-    Host 192.168.1.102
-    Port 2222

-Reconnect to the server using the following command.
+Reconnect to the server without a password.

-    $ ssh 192.168.1.102

 Setting up a firewall
 ---------------------